pascaly/jivinga-support-ops-stack/README.md

 AI is optional and used only as an agent-assist layer (summary, routing suggestion, draft reply).
 Final actions remain human-approved.

+## What this demonstrates
+- incident
+- SLA
+- ownership
+- security guardrails

 ## Quick start (conceptual)
 - Deploy Zammad using the official Docker Compose guidance (see `zammad/README.md`)
 - Deploy n8n for workflows and integrations (see `docs/WORKFLOWS_N8N.md`)